sean-peters-au/climbing-mono/poc/hold-metrics/README.md

 # Hold Metrics

-The intention is to capture a variety of load sensors behind a climbing hold and use that to visualise the forces a climber places on holds while climbing.
+This was an initial proof of concept for capturing and visualising load sensor data

-Right now it just lets you configure, zero, calibrate and visualise 1D force on N load sensors.
+It lets you configure, zero, calibrate and visualise 1D force on N load sensors.

 ### Instructions